-What are stereotypical ‘Icelandic traits’?
+What are some stereotypical ‘Icelandic traits’?
 How can you define an Icelander?
 Continue reading to learn all about what makes the people of this island nation traditionally Icelandic.

-Obviously, by defining a nationality you’ll end up classing them into stereotypes.
-I apologize beforehand if some of the following descriptions don’t apply to every single Icelander you will encounter, but can guarantee that they are true for the most part.
+Obviously, by defining a nationality, you’ll end up classing them into stereotypes.
+I apologize beforehand if some of the following descriptions don’t apply to every Icelander you will encounter, but can guarantee that they are true for the most part.
 This list is simply here to help give you some idea of what to expect from the people when you come to Iceland on your travels.

 Icelandic Friendliness and Language Skills

-Icelanders are friendly and welcoming.
-They’ve recently been voted the friendliest country in the world.
-This is particularly notable for English speakers; when a foreigner is engaged in conversation with a group of Icelanders – most of the times they will swap over to English when speaking so that the foreigner is able to understand.
-(This can be frustrating for people that are trying to master the Icelandic language – patience is not a virtue that many Icelanders hold and they will get impatient quickly if your Icelandic skills are not up to par!)
+Icelanders are friendly and welcoming, to the extent that we’ve recently been voted the friendliest country in the world.
+This is particularly notable for English speakers; when a foreigner is engaged in conversation with a group of Icelanders, most of the time we will swap over to English so that the whole group is able to understand.

-For anyone under the age of 50 (and in most cases even older) you can expect the person to speak fluent English.
-It’s not uncommon that Icelanders speak 2 or even 3 more languages besides Icelandic (most common are Danish, Swedish, Norwegian, German, French, or Spanish.
+For anyone under the age of 50, and in most cases even older, you can expect the person to speak fluent English.
+It’s not uncommon for Icelanders to speak two or even three more languages besides Icelandic, the most common being Danish, Swedish, Norwegian, German, French, or Spanish.
 The people here realize that it's very unlikely for foreigners to speak their native tongue.

-Traditionally, Icelanders value travels and knowledge of the outside world highly – evident from the Icelandic Sagas.
-The word ‘heimskur’ (ignorant) derives from the word ‘heima’ (home) – used in the saying ‘foolish is the one that never leaves home’.
-(Heimskt er heimaalið barn).
+Traditionally, Icelanders value travel and knowledge of the outside world highly.
+This is even evident in the medieval Icelandic Sagas.
+The word ‘heimskur’ (ignorant) derives from the word ‘heima’ (home); it is used in the saying 'Heimskt er heimaalið barn' (foolish is the one that never leaves home).

 In spite of usually being at least bilingual, Icelanders are very proud of their language.
-It has been well preserved and a new Icelandic word is made up for every new invention or word that enters the world.
+It has been well preserved and a new Icelandic word is made up for every new invention that enters the country.

 Icelandic Independent Working Environment

-Most Icelanders start working at a very early age – the government provides kids with summer jobs from the age of 13-15.
-Most teenagers have a part-time job alongside their studies – giving them financial independence.
+Most Icelanders start working at a very early age; the government even provides kids with summer jobs from the age of thirteen if they are eager.
+Most teenagers have a part-time job alongside their studies, eager for financial independence.

-Icelanders sometimes find it quite hard to be lazy and just not do anything.
-Even when they take a day off they spend it hiking mountains or playing games or doing some sort of an activity.
-If you encounter an Icelandic in a foreign country, it is most likely that person will have a busy schedule of shopping, sightseeing, socialising and doing activities.
-They are not very good at simply relaxing.
+Icelanders sometimes find it quite hard to be lazy and to spend hours doing nothing.
+Even when we take a day off, we often spend it hiking mountains, playing games, or doing some sort of activity.
+If you encounter an Icelander in a foreign country, it is most likely that person will have a busy schedule of shopping, sightseeing, socializing, and doing activities; we are not very good at simply relaxing.

 Part of this may come from the fact that Icelanders have a ‘small nation complex’.
-They constantly compare themselves to other countries, especially other Nordic countries – always wanting to outdo everyone and be the ‘best’ at everything.
+We constantly compare ourselves to other countries, especially other Nordic countries, always wanting to outdo everyone and be the ‘best’ at everything.
 In spite of this, we are very proud of being Icelandic and are a very happy nation.

 Equality in Iceland